About Sources

 Method

 Cover of "Revolutionary Incidents and Sketches of Character," Rev. E.W.
 Caruthers, 1854.I am a lifelong history buff, and do not claim to be an historian.
 However, I am a veteran researcher and former newspaper editor with a master’s degree from a top-ranked journalism school, the University of Missouri-Columbia, and I used those skills to create this site.
 I tried to stick to secondary Web, book, academic and periodical sources.
 But I often had to dive into primary sources when the others did not provide sufficient details, or contradicted each other.
+Visits to state, university, and county libraries turned up significant evidence and forgotten stories.

 Some types of evidence are more reliable than others, of course.
 I followed a strict hierarchy of evidence to mitigate the effects of memory loss and cognitive bias among veterans and their storytellers, including mine.
 In other words, if two sources differed, I went with the higher-ranked type: